MCT-master/mct-master.github.io/_posts_draft/2018-10-03_A-team-setting up a virtual presentation room.md

 We chose to set up the presentation in front of the class, with the slides window at the portable screen and the panel sitting to the presenter's right side.
 Then, both the presenters and the panel saw both screens.
 Also, if the presenters wanted to point to a slide, it would look the same on the Trondheim side.

+### Audibility
+We put up two condenser microphones, one in front of the presenters and one for the panel.

 ## Setup in Trondheim

 <figure>